curl/everything-curl/http/modify/target.md

 When given an input URL such as `http://example.com/file`, the path section of the URL gets extracted and is turned into `/file` in the HTTP request line.
 That item in the protocol is called the *request target* in HTTP.
-That's the resource this request will interact with.
+That is the resource this request will interact with.
 Normally this request target is extracted from the URL and then used in the request and as a user you do not need to think about it.